Comparison

 Where Karooya Has the Advantage

 Karooya is a broader tool.
 If you want negative keyword discovery alongside ad scheduling analysis, quality score tracking, and account-level auditing in one platform, Karooya offers more scope.
-Its free tier for accounts under $10K monthly spend is also generous — useful for small advertisers who want basic negative keyword reports without paying.
+Its free tier for accounts under $10K monthly spend is also generous, which is useful for small advertisers who want basic negative keyword reports without paying.

 Where SearchSavior Has the Advantage